neoforged/.github/primers/26.1/index.md

     - `DebugEntryLookingAtEntityTags` - A debug entry for displaying an entity's tags.
     - `DebugScreenEntries#LOOKING_AT_ENTITY_TAGS` - The identifier for the entity tags debug entry.
 - `net.minecraft.client.gui.navigation.FocusNavigationEvent$ArrowNavigation#with` - Sets the previous focus of the navigation.
+- `net.minecraft.client.gui.render`
+    - `DynamicAtlasAllocator` - An allocator for handling a dynamically sized texture atlas.
+    - `GuiItemAtlas` - An atlas for all items displayed in a user interface.
+- `net.minecraft.client.gui.screens.GenericWaitingScreene#createWaitingWithoutButton` - Creates a waiting screen without showing the button to cancel.
-- `net.minecraft.client.gui.screens.options
+- `net.minecraft.client.gui.screens.options`
     - `DifficultyButtons` - A class containing the layout element to create the difficulty buttons.
     - `HasGamemasterPermissionReaction` - An interface marking an option screen as able to respond to changing gamemaster permissions.
     - `OptionsScreen#getLastScreen` - Returns the previous screen that navigated to this one.
     - `WorldOptionsScreen` - A screen containing the options for the current world the player is in.
+- `net.minecraft.client.gui.screens.worldselection.EditWorldScreen#conditionallyMakeBackupAndShowToast` - Only makes the backup and shows a toast if the passed in `boolean` is true; otherwise, returns a `false` future.
 - `net.minecraft.client.multiplayer.MultiPlayerGameMode#spectate` - Sends a packet to the server that the player will spectate the given entity.
 - `net.minecraft.client.renderer`
     - `LightmapRenderStateExtractor` - Extracts the render state for the lightmap.
     - `UiLightmap` - The lightmap when in a user interface.
+    - `RenderPipelines`
-    - `RenderPipelines#LINES_DEPTH_BIAS` - A render pipeline that sets the polygon depth offset factor to -1 and the units to -1.
+        - `LINES_DEPTH_BIAS` - A render pipeline that sets the polygon depth offset factor to -1 and the units to -1.
+        - `ENTITY_CUTOUT_DISSOLVE` - A render pipeline that dissolves an entity model into the background using a mask sampler.
+    - `Sheets`
+        - `translucentBlockSheet` - A cullable entity item translucent render type using the block atlas.
+        - `cutoutBlockItemSheet` - An item cutout render type using the block atlas.
 - `net.minecraft.client.renderer.rendertype.RenderType#hasBlending` - Whether the pipeline has a defined blend function.
 - `net.minecraft.client.renderer.state`
     - `LevelRenderState#lastEntityRenderStateCount` - The number of entities being rendered to the screen.